nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `findorder SO1` returns order with id of `SO1`

-As the purpose of the order commands in SalesNote are to help you manage accounts better, we offer a more comprehensive set of commands for viewing and sorting orders.
+As the purpose of the order commands in SalesNote are to help you manage accounts better, we offer a more comprehensive set of commands for viewing and sorting orders, shown here below.

 ### Listing all orders : `listorders`

+Format: `listorders`

 Displays a list of all orders in SalesNote to you.

 ### Listing completed orders : `completedorders`

+Format: `completedorders`

 Filters the list to show only completed orders to you.

-Format: `completedorders`

 ### Listing incomplete orders : `incompleteorders`

+Format: `incompleteorders`

 Filters the list to show only incomplete orders to you.

-Format: `incompleteorders`

 ### Marking an order as complete : `markorder`

+Format: `markorder INDEX`

 This command is to mark an order in SalesNote as complete, meant to be used when payment has been received.

-Format: `markorder INDEX`
 * Marks the order at the specified `INDEX` as complete
 * The index refers to the index number shown in the displayed order list.
 * The index must be a positive integer 1, 2, 3